bradbeam/redskyops-controller/docs/lifecycle.md

 ## Setup Deletion

 If the trial included setup tasks, a job is scheduled to delete the objects created during setup creation.

+## Review

+After the trials have run, you can view the aggregate results by running `redskyctl results` and selecting your experiment.